ank247/BlockChain/README.md

     1.If 1-IP 1-Vote given for majority, multiple IPs comes into picture by a single client.

-Solution:
+Solution:[Dominancy]

-    1. 1-CPU-1-Vote: CPU power allocation to the one-honest node.
+    1. 1-CPU-1-Vote: CPU power allocation to the one-honest node reduces capability of adversary nodes by CPU-power.